 Building Muscle Mass Is More Difficult for Women

 If you’ve never perused the I.F.B.B. rules for female bodybuilding, you should.
 Male competitors don’t have any limit to how big they can get.
-In fact, the bigger the better.
+In fact, the bigger the better the bigger the stronger.
 Women, on the other hand, have to present a “muscular, yet feminine shape.”

 Female Bodybuilders Compete Under More Stringent Regulations